What to know about buying a house in Tennessee

 If you're eligible for a VA loan (backed by the Department of Veterans Affairs) or a USDA loan (backed by the U.S. Department of Agriculture), you may not need any down payment at all.

 If you’re a first-time home buyer in Tennessee with a 20% down payment, you can get a conventional loan with a low interest rate and no private mortgage insurance (PMI).

 Of course, few first-time buyers have saved up enough money for a 20% down payment.
 But the good news is that you don’t need that much.
 Not by a long shot.
 Borrowers can often get into a new home with as little as 3% or even 0% down using one of these low-down-payment mortgage programs:

 - Conventional 97: From Freddie Mac or Fannie Mae.
 3% down payment and 620 minimum FICO score.
 You can usually stop paying mortgage insurance after a few years once you reach 20% home equity

 - FHA loan: Backed by the Federal Housing Administration.
 3.5% down and a 580 minimum credit score.
 But you’re on the hook for mortgage insurance premiums (MIP) until you refinance to a different loan type, move, or pay off your mortgage

-- VA loan: Only for veterans and service members.
+- VA loan: Only for veterans and active-duty service members.
 Zero down payment is required.
 Minimum credit score varies by lender but often 620.
 No ongoing mortgage insurance premiums after closing.
 These are arguably the best mortgages available, so apply if you’re eligible

 - USDA loan: For those on low–to–moderate incomes buying in designated rural areas.
 Zero down payment required.
 Credit score requirements vary by lender but often 640.
 Low mortgage insurance rates